 Welcome!
-I'm a (n-2010+1)'th year PhD Student in the Machine Learning Department at CMU, working with Alyosha Efros and Abhinav Gupta.
+I have just finished my PhD in the Machine Learning Department at CMU, working with Alyosha Efros and Abhinav Gupta.
+I will be joining Google DeepMind this summer.
 I graduated from CMU in 2010 with a B.S. in computer science and cognitive science, with a minor in neural computation, completing an undergraduate thesis with Tai Sing Lee.

 I'm interested in computer vision and all the learning problems that are

 associated with it.
-In particular, I'm interested weak label learning.
+In particular, I'm interested weak label and unsupervised learning.